HZcohort/DiNetxify/README.md

 DiseaseNetPy enables 3D disease network analysis on cohort data from electronic health records (EHR) and offers three study designs: the standard cohort, which compares individuals with a specific disease (e.g., depression) or exposure (e.g., smoking) against the general population; the matched cohort, which pairs subjects on key characteristics to reduce bias; and the exposed-only cohort, which examines disease networks within a defined subgroup (e.g., older adults) without a comparison group.

-To begin using DiseaseNetPy, two datasets are required: a **phenotype data** file recording each individual's basic and additional characteristics, and a **medical records data** file extracted from an EHR database that stores diagnosis codes and dates for all cohort individuals over the study period.
+To begin using DiseaseNetPy, two datasets are required: a **phenotype data** file recording each individual's basic and additional characteristics, and one or more **medical records data** files extracted from an EHR database that stores diagnosis codes and dates for all cohort individuals over the study period.
 Specific requirements for these datasets are as follows:

 - **Phenotype data**: An on-disk CSV (or TSV) file with headers, listing each participant with the following required and optional columns: